nka218/Aspect_based_sentiment_analysis/README.md

 Aspect-Based Sentiment Analysis (ABSA) is a type of text analysis that categorizes opinions by aspect and identifies the sentiment related to each aspect.
 By aspects, we consider attributes or components of an text review (food or a service, staff etc).

-Let’s use an example like the one below.
+Let’s take an example like the one below.
 The goal here for the ABSA system is to identify the aspects – food,service,staff – with their related sentiment.
 In other words, <br />
 food: positive, <br />
 service: negative <br />